Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Grímsey design

 There were such lovely items on sale made by the locals.
-Puffins and ravens - but one item caught my attention - small lamps made from eggshells!
+Puffins and ravens, but one item caught my attention, small lamps made from eggshells!

-Living on a remote island the Islanders have learnt to make use of the natural resources of the island and it is a tradition to go egg collecting.
+Living on a remote island, the Islanders have learnt to make use of its natural resources, and it is a tradition to go egg-collecting.
 These tiny lamps are made from the eggshells of the common murre.
-Each egg pattern is unique and that is how the parents know their egg.
-So all the egg lamps are unique.
-And the artist has made different patterns in the eggs.

 Eggs at Grímsey design